alexyuvchenko/exchange-rates-scraper/README.md

 ## Troubleshooting

-If you encounter any issues with the scraper:
+If you encounter any issues:
 1. Check the log files in the `logs` directory for detailed error information
-2. Examine the debug files in the `debug` directory - the application saves HTML samples and table structures to help diagnose parsing problems
+2. Examine the debug files in the `debug` directory - these are created when running with `--debug`
 3. Verify your internet connection and access to minfin.com.ua
+4. For the Telegram bot, ensure your bot token is correctly configured

 ## License